-Whenever a common assignee is required under 37 CFR 1.201(c) to elect one of the conflicting applications owned by him for purpose of interference with a third party, a copy of the Office action making this requirement must be sent to the applicants in each of the commonly assigned applications.
+Whenever a common assignee is required under 37 CFR 1.201(c) to elect one of the conflicting commonly-owned applications for purpose of interference with a third party, a copy of the Office action making this requirement must be sent to the applicants in each of the commonly assigned applications.

-An assignee may not change his election after an interference has been declared.
+An assignee may not change an election after an interference has been declared.